How to File a Bar Complaint Against Your Attorney

 How to File a Bar Complaint

 To file a bar complaint: find your state bar's disciplinary complaint form online, gather all documentation (communication records, court documents, billing statements), write a specific factual complaint with dates and evidence of harm, and submit.
-The process typically takes 6–12 months.
+The process typically takes several months.
 Here are the detailed steps.

 Step 1: Find your state bar's complaint process